altavec/pycpd/README.rst

 Introduction
 *************

-This is a pure numpy implementation of the coherent point drift `CPD <https://arxiv.org/abs/0905.2635/>`_ algorithm by Myronenko and Song for use by the python community.
+This is a pure PyTorch implementation of the coherent point drift `CPD <https://arxiv.org/abs/0905.2635/>`_ algorithm by Myronenko and Song for use by the python community.
 It provides three registration methods for point clouds: 1) Scale and rigid registration; 2) Affine registration; and 3) Gaussian regularized non-rigid registration.

 The CPD algorithm is a registration method for aligning two point clouds.
 In this method, the moving point cloud is modelled as a Gaussian Mixture Model (GMM) and the fixed point cloud are treated as observations from the GMM.
 The optimal transformation parameters maximze the Maximum A Posteriori (MAP) estimation that the observed point cloud is drawn from the GMM.